MemeTrash/DogeGen/README.md

 python dogegen.py "input_text" "image/output/path.jpg" max_phrases
 ```

-An image will be generated with Doge quotes pertaining to your text, scraped from webpages with Bing.
+An image will be generated with Doge phrases interpreted and translated from your text.

 eg.